 The Land Between Two Rivers

 Ancient Mesopotamia covered an area that was about 300 miles long and about 150 miles wide.
 The villages, towns and cities in ancient Mesopotamia were built between the Tigris and Euphrates Rivers.
 These two rivers flowed into the Persian Gulf.
 With all this water, it's no wonder the ancient Mesopotamians invented the first sailboat.
-They also invented the wheel, the plow, the first written language, and the first super hero - Gilgamesh!
-They made beautiful pottery and built homes of sun-baked brick.
-They even built a library.
+They made beautiful pottery and built two-level, three-level, and even four-level homes of sturdy sun-baked brick.

 With great excitement, we are pleased to announce

 illustrated by Phillip Martin, Published by Good Year Books

 Maxie's Always Something You Can Use Series

 Written by Lin & Don Donn, Published by Good Year Books